Prometheus-X-association/lrs-gateway/docs/Personal Learning Record Store BB – Design document.md

 A personal LRS can be considered as a "personal cloud" service, as it allows individuals to store and access their learning records from any device with internet access.
 It also provides a level of control, security and privacy as the data is owned and controlled by the individual.
 Personal LRS can also allow for greater interoperability with other systems or applications by providing a standardized way of storing and sharing learning records.

+Please note that the following visuals are intended as projections only.
+UX/UI work will be carried out later in the process.

 ![Enter image alt description](Images/08a_Image_1.png)

 ![Enter image alt description](Images/HWW_Image_2.png)